Shipboard Response to Stowaways and Distressed People in Small Boats - 2025-26 Edition

 Current trends and regions of higher risk are identified, with reference to the latest industry guidance and regulatory framework.

 The characteristics of the different groups are examined with reference to regional trends and current statistics.
 Case studies for stowaways and migrants from around the world are included.
-Detailed guidance is provided on the Master's responsibilities and appropriate responses for seafarers at all stages in handling the different scenarios, including the duty to assist those in distress at sea and preventative measures against stowaway activity.
+Detailed guidance is provided on the Master?s responsibilities and appropriate responses for seafarers at all stages in handling the different scenarios, including the duty to assist those in distress at sea and preventative measures against stowaway activity.
 The role of merchant shipping in migrant rescue, alongside the authorities and other organisations involved, is fully discussed, particularly in the context of the Mediterranean region.
 Migrant activity in the English Channel is also covered, with procedural guidance provided.

 The planning and preparation required to deal effectively with stowaways and large scale rescue at sea is outlined, including reference to ship security plans, security roles and the necessary crew training.